 The American College Testing Residual examination (ACT) is for students who have applied, been admitted or are enrolled at Walters State Community College and are unable to attend a national test date.
 Resulting scores will be reported to and used solely by WSCC.
 In order to take the Residual ACT, you must not have taken the examination during the past sixty (60) days prior to testing.
-To schedule an appointment call the Counseling Office at 423/585-6806.
-A fee of forty dollars ($40.00) will be charged for testing.
+A fee of $45.00 will be charged for testing.

 The Proficiency Profile test is a measure of college-level reading, mathematics, writing, and critical thinking in the context of the humanities, social sciences, and natural sciences.
 The MAPP test is designed for colleges and universities to assess their general education outcomes, so they may improve the quality of instruction and learning.
 It focuses on the academic skills developed through general education courses, rather than on the knowledge acquired about the subjects taught in these courses.

 The Proficiency Profile is a graduation requirement and shoudl be taken in the students last semester before graduation.

 The HiSET exam can be taken in the Counseling and Testing Department to obtain your High School Equivalency Diploma.
 An official practice test must also be completed with Adult Education prior to sitting for the exam.
 Testing dates are established on a weekly basis and a reservation is required.
 For more information, call the Counseling and Testing Office, at 423.585.6800.